harmonoman/CreativeCompanion/resources/design-document.md

 * Searching projects for a certain word or phrase
 * Implement an LLM or existing Java libraries to populate the word pool
 * Update a display name separate from UserId
+* Sorting text in the wordpool and workspace

 # 5. Proposed Architecture Overview

 ## Project Phase: Minimum Lovable Product (MLP) Delivery
 ### Description:
 In this initial phase, our goal is to deliver the Minimum Lovable Product (MLP) for our software project.
-The MLP will encompass core functionalities, including project creation, retrieval, and updating.
+The MLP will encompass core functionalities, including project creation, deletion, retrieval, and updating.
 Additionally, it will involve fetching content from external APIs to populate a word pool and workspace, allowing customization to meet specific user needs.

 ### Key Components: